People make photos and read poetry.

 Often, when photographers look at photos, they want to know how the photos were made.
 This is seldom a question poets ask when reading poems.
 They let the poem affect them.
 Their understanding chews over the words like it was a special meal.

 Look at PhotographyBlog.com.
 The navigation headings are Camera Reviews, Buying Guide, Lens Reviews, News, and How To.
 As you might guess, the Buying Guide is not about how to buy photos, or even how to buy equipment, but simply equipment for sale.
 If you dig, you can find books for sale, some of which talk about how to take better photos without buying better equipment.
-If you are looking for the photographers’ work, this is not the place to find it.
+If you are looking for the photographers’ work, look elsewhere!

-In short, it seems that poetry is written so other people will read it, but photographs are taken so other people can ask you how you did it.
+In short, it seems that poetry is written so other people will read it, but photographs are taken so other people will ask you how you did it.